-DCBS continued its activities to increase public access in Y2, Q2 of CIV.
-These include the continued contract with OSPIRG, making all public rate hearings available for live stream, and improving portions of the rate review website to make rate review easy to understand.
+DCBS continued its activities to increase public access in Y2, Q3 of CIV.
+These include the continued contract with OSPIRG, live-streaming all public rate hearings, and improving portions of the rate review website to make rate review easy to understand.

-Our project coordinator was very active in Q2 in answering consumer calls and questions.
+Our project coordinator was very active in Q3 in answering consumer calls and questions.
 The bulk of these calls were from consumers and other interested parties, regarding the upcoming health insurance rate filing.
 This resulted in increased call and email volume for DCBS staff, but also provided many opportunities to explain health reform and the rate review process to interested consumers.